What Are Trusts - Texas Law

 Let’s say you have a house, some stocks investments, and some cash saved up.

-You create a trust, and then move the assets into the trust.
+First, you create a trust, and then move the assets into the trust.

 The trust is then managed by the trustee.